sbazhko/blog/content/posts/post2.md

 ## Databases

 Databases are an abstraction on top of the block storage.
 There are different non-functional properties and ways how to structure your data with different types of the databases.
-I will not focus on their differences in the context of the video, but rather emphasize what AWS has to offer.
+I will not focus on their differences in the context of the article, but rather emphasize what AWS has to offer.

 One of the most common and the oldest type is Relational Database type.
 AWS offers **Relational Database Service or RDS**.
 RDS is a fully managed relational database service.
 So you can create a relational database, where you can configure an EC2 instance where this database will be hosted, you can choose an engine, like